Quantipy/quantipy3/README.md

 ### Quantipy for Python 3
 This repository is a port of [Quantipy](https://www.github.com/quantipy/quantipy) from Python 2.x to Python 3.

-Below is a list of the tests that are passing, and those that are not.

-When adding features to classes such as DataSet, the test suite for DataSet can be run with the command
+When adding features to classes such as DataSet, the test suite for DataSet can be run with the command, until the test suite is cleaned up.

 `python3 -m unittest tests.test_dataset`